With its iconic glass dome, the Club's rooftop swimming pool, the Sky Pool, is year-round hub of aqua activity.

 The Sky Pool follows a New York State department of health procedure when dealing with fecal accidents.
 The pool is immediately closed and concentrated chlorine (between five and 10 times the normal level in the pool) is added to the water.
 This process kills most germs and bacteria found in pool water.

 Is there a pool or lane capacity?

-For reasons of safety and hygiene, the maximum number of swimmers permitted in any two-lane area is 25.
+Yes, for reasons of safety and hygiene, the maximum number of swimmers permitted in any two-lane area is 25.
 This area will be expanded by one lane for every additional 15 swimmers.
-However, the number of lap lanes may be reduced to accommodate more family users during the summer months, on public holidays or between the hours of 9am and 5pm.
+As a result, the number of lap lanes may be reduced to accommodate more family users during the summer months, public holidays or between the hours of 9am and 5pm.